ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Operational Considerations

-This section compiles the operational considerations that hold for this document.
+In addition to the considerations already discussed in the document (default values, etc.), this section compiles additional operational considerations that hold for this document.

 The operational considerations from {{I-D.ietf-ace-key-groupcomm-oscore}} also apply, with respect to the operations and RESTful interface at the Group Manager that are defined in that document for the management of keying material in OSCORE groups.